 Fix #2: Deactivate Your Antivirus and Firewall

 If Minecraft’s ports are blocked, then the game won’t be able to fetch server status.
 You can temporarily deactivate Windows Firewall or your antivirus program to see if this solves the server status error.
+You can also use this method to troubleshoot a Minecraft server that has been port forwarded but still cannot connect.

 Fix #3: Reset the Time and Date